hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 You'll see a message like "CONFLICT (modify/delete): SC-CODES-README.md deleted in HEAD and modified in upstream/master.
 Version upstream/master of SC-CODES-README.md left in tree.
 Automatic merge failed; fix conflicts and then commit the result."

 Run ``git status`` to see more information.
-It will show a (https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)["merge conflict"].
+It will show a ["merge conflict"](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).
 On the one hand, you deleted (in week 9) the SC-CODES-README.md file while the upstream still has a copy which was also edited since you forked it.

 Let's tell Git that we still don't care need a copy of SC-CODES-README.md in our fork by removing the merged in changes ``git rm SC-CODES-README.md``